Slideshow image

 2 Comments

-Alan Davey almost 8 years ago
+Alan Davey over 8 years ago

 Great piece Natalie.
 It is exhilarating to know that Abba tabernacles with us filling us with his loving presence.
 It is so easy to lose sight of this reality amidst the challenges of day to day living.
 We need to keep remembering our fundamental connection with God so that our sense of home and meaning remains secure and fresh.

-Ron Morrow almost 8 years ago
+Ron Morrow over 8 years ago

 Thanks for sharing your reflections with us, Natalie.
 As I thought about what you had written, I was struck by two things.
 First, how controversial Jesus’ message must have been to the people of His day – how controversial it still is today.
 The kind of message that made the poor, the sick and the oppressed sit up and take notice, and left the religious authorities feeling as though they had no alternative but to kill Him.
 Second, I was struck by your use of the term, “meaning-making.”
 I found myself questioning whether the Christian life is a process of finding (or making) meaning or about learning to embrace the meaning God reveals in Scripture.
 Pastor Alan’s comment helped me to see that maybe it’s not simply a matter of either/or: “We need to keep remembering our fundamental connection with God so that our sense of home and meaning remains secure and fresh.”
 In other words, our sense of meaning can be both “secure and fresh” – firmly established and, yet, constantly evolving – within the context of “our fundamental connection with God.”